City problem · Vienna

 Frequently asked.

 Six things: FDA status with the specific clearance pathway, GPO contract availability, CMS coding and reimbursement clarity, US clinical evidence with US sites and US authors, US KOL adoption, and total cost of care impact in US accounting language.
-CEE clinical literature and CE-mark are read as supportive only.
+CEE clinical literature and CE-mark land as supportive only.
 The Austrian medtech file led by CEE deployment depth without these six is filed under untested.

 Not useless.
 Useful in support, not as the lead.
-CEE deployment numbers tell the US procurement reader that the device is field-proven in volume.
+CEE deployment numbers tell the US procurement buyer that the device is field-proven in volume.
 That is helpful background.
 It does not score the procurement.
 The fix is to restate CEE data in the US format with TCO modelling, while building the US clinical site presence and the GPO contract conversation in parallel.

 Less than firms expect, more than firms typically provide.
 One named US clinical site with US investigators producing US-published outcome data, even in modest patient numbers, moves the file out of untested.
 Combined with a TCO model in US accounting language and a structured GPO outreach, the device is back in the evaluation set within one VAC cycle.
-Per Roland Berger medtech outlook, US procurement readers explicitly weight one US clinical site above significant European or CEE site numbers for first-read scoring.
+Per Roland Berger medtech outlook, US procurement buyers explicitly weight one US clinical site above significant European or CEE site numbers for first-evaluate scoring.

 What this work does not include.